-I am deputy director for The Swedish Institute for Disability Research at Linköping University and part of a graduate school on early interventions in special education at Stockholm University (external link below).
+I am the director for the Swedish Institute for Disability Research and director of research at the Disability Research Division.
+I’m also part of a graduate school on early interventions in special education at Stockholm University (external link below).
 I have a few lines of research that can be summarized as cognitive prerequisites for communication.

 Cognition and language